Automatic-Equipment-Service/CommandPromts/Windows/ReadMe.md

       - /offbootdir : Use this to do repairs on an offline boot directory.
       - /offwindir : Use this to do repairs on an offline Windows directory.
       - /offlogfile : Specify a path to save a log file with scan results.
-- Check Disk is an obvious one
+- Check Disk is an obvious one.
+[Microsoft Documentation](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/chkdsk)
    - chkdsk [volume letter] [args]
       - /f : Fixes errors on the disk.
 The disk must be locked.
 If chkdsk cannot lock the drive, a message appears that asks you if you want to check the drive the next time you restart the computer.
       - /x : Forces the volume to dismount first, if necessary.
 All open handles to the drive are invalidated. /x also includes the functionality of /f.